Trish Morris - President & CEO

-For 20 years, Sandee has been involved in many non-profit organizations, where she lends her knowledge, experience and passion to everything she does.
-Currently serving on 10 boards (Rocky Mountain M.S.
-Center, Excelsior Youth Center, Co Uplift, Family Homestead, University Library Association, Denver Center Alliance, Kempe Foundation, Volunteers of America guild, Rocky Mountain Chapter PKD) & now the Special People Special Needs Foundation, keeps Sandee busy and her finger on the pulse of the needs of people and how best to help them.
-Her desire to make meaningful differences to help others is a sign of her faith & strength.
+For over 20 years, Sandee has been the embodiment of passion for every non-profit organization where she’s been involved, lending her knowledge, experience and enthusiasm to everything she does.
+Currently serving on many boards, Rocky Mountain M.S.
+Center, Co Uplift, Family Homestead, University Library Association, Denver Center Alliance, Volunteers of America Guild, Achievement Rewards for College Scientists and the Courageous Faces Foundation, keeps Sandee busy and her finger on the pulse of the needs of people and how best to help them.
+In addition, she has added Firefly Autism to the list of places where she supports.
+Her desire to make a meaningful impact to help others is a sign of her faith and strength.

 Sandee holds a master’s degree in speech pathology and a masters in psychiatric social work.
-She has worked in rehabilitation hospitals, as Director of a daycare center, & as Clinician and Director of Programs for challenged children and adults, all while raising her two young children after divorce.
+She has worked in rehabilitation hospitals, day care programs and takes great pride in her work with youth and adults with intellectual and physical challenges, all while raising her two young children after divorce.